marianmeres/demino/README.md

 - if the value is `undefined`, empty `204 No Content` response will be created,
 - if the value is a plain object (or `null`, or `toJSON` aware) it will be `JSON.stringify`ed,
-- everything else will be casted to string (which triggers a `toString` method if available).
+- everything else is cast to string (which invokes a `toString` method if available).

 You can safely bypass this opinionated behavior by returning the `Response` instance yourself.